david-randoll/awesome-dockerfiles/nextjs/README.md

 # Next.js App with Docker Support

 This repository includes a Dockerfile to build and run your Next.js application.
+This repository aims to provide the smallest possible Docker image for your Next.js application.
 Follow the steps below to configure your project for Docker support.

 ## Setup Instructions